mejia-dev/capstone-time-tracker/Timetracker.md

 	* 8am PST - 9am PST
 		* Reading through Monday homework.
 		* Work on getting Django project from last week deployed on PythonAnywhere.
+			* Ran into an issue with path of settings module.
+Appears it was one layer deeper than expected in the directory.
+			* Ran into an issue with allowed hosts.
+Allowed [mejiadev.pythonanywhere.com](mejiadev.pythonanywhere.com) in the settings module.

 ### Week 2